Vehicle insurance: Credit ratings

 Insurance companies have started using credit ratings of their policyholders to determine risk.
 Drivers with good credit scores get lower insurance premiums, as it is believed that they are more financially stable, more responsible and have the financial means to better maintain their vehicles.
 Those with lower credit scores can have their premiums raised or insurance canceled outright.
 It has been shown that good drivers with spotty credit records could be charged higher premiums than bad drivers with good credit records.

 Behavior-based insurance

 The use of non-intrusive load monitoring to detect drunk driving and other risky behaviors has been proposed.
 A US patent application combining this technology with a usage-based insurance product to create a new type of behavior based auto insurance product is currently open for public comment on peer to patent.
 See Behavior-based safety.
-Behaviour based Insurance focusing upon driving is often called Telematics or Telematics2.0 in some cases monitoring focus upon behavioural analysis such as smooth driving.
+Behavior based Insurance focusing upon driving is often called Telematics or Telematics2.0 in some cases monitoring focus upon behavioral analysis such as smooth driving.